euoia/vim-sort-top/README.md

-# vim-sort-use
+# vim-sort-top

-Sort the _use_ statements at the top of your file alphabetically.
+Sort the statements at the top of your file alphabetically.

 Requires the `sort` executable in your PATH.